otrv4/otrv4/otrv4.md

 All OTRv4 clients must be able to reassemble received fragments, but performing fragmentation on outgoing messages is optional.

+For fragmentation in OTRv3, refer to the "Fragmentation" section on OTRv3 specification.

 ### Transmitting Fragments